swizzin/docs.swizzin.ltd/docs/dev/beta-testing.md

 sidebar_label: Beta testing
 ---

 We often need the community's help to test new applications.
-As the whole toolset is tracked in git, you can try new features quite easily.
+As the whole tool set is tracked in git, you can try new features quite easily.

 :::warning Watch the fuck out!
 Please make sure you only do this if you know what you're doing.
 A poorly written installer could easily destroy your entire machine beyond any hope of repair.
 If you do not know how you would get out of a completely broken install, do not attempt these steps!